 PSEO students are required to meet with their advisor prior to registering.
 Codes will not be provided in advance of that meeting.
-It is important that we meet to cover important PSEO updates and information.
+It's important that we meet to cover important PSEO updates and information.
+We'll also take a look at your schedule to make sure there aren't any issues or concerns.